Life With Panic Attacks

 I surely do remember mine!
 Maybe it was so rough because it happened at my home.
 Until then, I’ve had panic attacks only outside or when travelling by public transportation or taxi.
 But never had one of those at my home – I started to think of my home as a fortress.
 Nothing could happen to me when I’m home surrounded with my things!
 And that’s the reason maybe my first panic attack at my home was one of the worst.
 I was shaking for more than 20 minutes.
 I felt like my heart was in my throat and as though I would certainly faint any second.
 I tried to lay down - couldn’t do that.
 I tried to drink liquids – not any sign of effect.
 I felt like these were the last seconds of my life and I couldn’t do anything about it.
 The nightmare was completed by the fact that I was alone at home and yes, I certainly thought that I will just die at my apartment and my neighbors will find me after 3 days.
 How I survived?
 I was thinking to call an ambulance and after a while I called my brother to come and he went to the emergency with me.
 Of course by the time I was there, the attack was over.
 And as it usually happens, the doctors said that I’m in perfect health and there’s nothing wrong with me.

-You May Also Like:Anxiety Self-Help Strategies
+You May Also Like:What Are Phobias?

 Related Search Topics (Ads):